 Note on log file permissions: There really isn't a "one size fits all" solution to the permissions on log files.
-Many sites utilize group permissions so that administrators who are in a defined security group, such as "wheel" do not have to elevate privileges to root in order to read log files.
+Many sites utilize group permissions so that administrators who are in a defined security group do not have to elevate privileges to root in order to read log files.
 Also, if a third party log aggregation tool is used, it may need to have group permissions to read the log files, which is preferable to having it run setuid to root.
-Therefore, there are two remediation and audit steps for log file permissions.
-One is for systems that do not have a secured group method implemented that only permits root to read the log files (root:root 600).
-The other is for sites that do have such a setup and are designated as root:securegrp 640where securegrpis the defined security group (in some cases wheel).